Yogi776/mock-data-generator-script/README.md

 - Support for hierarchical or nested data structures.
 - Additional field types like `geolocation` or `boolean`.
 - Integration with external APIs for dynamic data lookups.

----

-This comprehensive README ensures that users can effectively configure and use the Mock Data Generator while leveraging all its features.
-Let me know if any additional details are needed!